department-of-veterans-affairs/va-mobile-feature-support/release-notes/readme.md

   - The team still needs to fix a few accessibilty issues.
   - The team still needs to take another pass to make content updates, mainly to rename `Overpayment debts` to just `Overpayments`.
   - The team still needs to incorporate 12 VBA alerts from the Financial Management team.
+  - The team still needs to implement the new copays API from the Financial Management team.
   - The team still needs to implement both backend and frontend analytics.

 ## Overpayment and Copayment Implementation Build-Out | 10/31/2025